All Episodes

 The Charlie Kirk thing.

-Well, you know, like, since we don't really know exactly what's happening, you know, whether the dudes actually uh what transgender Trump supporter who's rooming with another man another also trans person or whatever the hell but they were raised by Republicans, therefore they had to be Republican, but they went to college and then they became a lefty, and honestly, it's just pri it's uh it's all a bunch of bullshit.
+Well, you know, like, since we don't really know exactly what's happening, you know, whether the dude's actually transgender Trump supporter who's rooming with another man, another also trans person or whatever the hell.

 Yeah.

-He wasn't well, he had a limp after he jumped off.
+He wasn't, well, he had a limp after he jumped off.

-You could see it, he hurt his knee or something.
+He hurt his knee or something.

 Yeah.